 Let’s consider how these corresponding layers communicate using protocols.
 First, recall that every layer in the model, except the bottom (physical) layer, is really a program or algorithm running on a computer.
 There is no way for, say, a Web browser and a Web server to actually connect together directly-they are just software programs, after all.
 Instead, the software running at various layers communicates logically.
 That is to say, through the use of software and procedures, a process running at layer 5 on one machine can accomplish logical communication with a similar process running at layer 5 on another machine.

-Thus, with the exception of the actual physical connection at layer 1, all horizontal communication also requires vertical communication—down the stack on one machine, and then back up the stack on the other.
+Thus, except for the actual physical connection at layer 1, all horizontal communication also requires vertical communication-down the stack on one machine and then back up the stack on the other.
 The communication doesn’t always go all the way back up the stack for each connection, however, as in the case of routing.

 The term “protocol” has many meanings; in the context of the OSI Reference Model, it refers specifically to software or hardware elements that accomplish communication between corresponding layers on two or more devices.
 For example, the Internet Protocol is said to be a layer 3 protocol because each device uses IP software to communicate at layer 3.
 The actual transmission and reception of data only occurs at the lowest, physical layer; higher-layer protocols communicate logically, by passing data down interfaces until it reaches layer 1, transmitting at layer 1, and then passing the data back up to the appropriate layer at the recipient.